Contact Lens Care

 There are several different lens tint options for sunglasses available at Feel Good Contacts, allowing you to customise your sunglasses.
-This will ensure your sunglasses fit with your personal style and protects you from UV rays.
-The lens tint you choose is important as it will help you to optimize your performance, enhance visual acuity and give you optimal comfort.
+This will ensure your sunglasses fit with your personal style and that they protect you from UV rays.
+The lens tint you choose is important as it will help you to optimise your performance, enhance visual acuity and give you optimal comfort.

 What is the purpose of coloured tinted sunglasses?

 Tints filter light in various ways.
 Whilst some tints are better at blocking light, others will improve contrast and enhance colour.
 The best lens colour for you will depend on when you use your sunglasses.
 You may prefer the look of one tint over another, however, this doesn't mean that they are best suited to your lifestyle.

 There are all kinds of lens colours available for your sunglasses, including yellow, pink, brown, grey, green and blue.
 You can choose grey, brown, green, gold, pink/purple, yellow, brown, silver, blue, red and orange on the FGC website.

 When choosing a tint for your sunglasses, be it prescription sunglasses or non-prescription shades, it's useful to consider the properties of the different coloured lenses available so that you can determine which ones are best suited to your lifestyle.
 Here is our guide for choosing sunglasses tints:

 - Grey tinted lenses - these provide a neutral tint that will allow you to see colours in their truest form.
 Grey tinted lenses are great for driving and outdoor activity such as running or cycling as they reduce glare and block out bright sunlight.
 They are also a great choice for everyday use.